 The following are the primary advantages of dental bridges:

-- The remaining teeth don’t start drifting and remain in place.
+The remaining teeth don’t start drifting but remain in place.

 Types of Dental Bridges

 There are four different types of dental bridges:

 Traditional dental bridges are the most popular, and they include one or more fake teeth (known as pontics) held in place by dental crowns.
 The dental crowns are cemented in place next to the missing teeth to provide support to the dental bridge.
 The biggest issue here is that the dentist will have to shave off some of the enamel from the surrounding teeth so that dental crowns can be placed over them.
 That makes it a permanent dental bridge procedure.
 As such, these teeth will always need dental crowns because enamel doesn’t grow back, and the teeth will be exposed.

 Cantilever Dental Bridges